TylerTemp/SaintsField/README.md

 *   (Optional) `EXP config`: config.
 See `Saints XPath-like Syntax` section for more information.

+    Note: You can change the default behavior of these attributes using `Window/Saints/Create or Edit SaintsField Config`

 *   `bool includeInactive = false`

     Should inactive children be included? `true` to include inactive children.